chaosblade-io/chaosblade-operator/README.md

 ### Helm v2
 * Download the latest `chaosblade-operator-VERSION-v2.tgz` package at [Release](https://github.com/chaosblade-io/chaosblade-operator/releases)
-* Install using `helm install --namespace kube-system --name chaosblade-operator chaosblade-operator-VERSION-v2.tgz`
+* Install using `helm install --namespace chaosblade --name chaosblade-operator chaosblade-operator-VERSION-v2.tgz`
-* Use `kubectl get pod -l part-of=chaosblade -n kube-system` to check the installation status of the Pod.
+* Use `kubectl get pod -l part-of=chaosblade -n chaosblade` to check the installation status of the Pod.
 If both are running, the installation was successful
 * Use the following command to uninstall, pay attention to the execution order:
 ```shell script
 kubectl delete crd chaosblades.chaosblade.io